OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 ##### Racket?
 What Racket?
 Extortion Racket?
 Hmm Interesting that Dash mentioned as their ‘Main Source of Income’ So I asked them to elaborate.
 To which Lord3Infamous6 answered

-_“This brings up an amazing time in Torn City, Factions used to pay 10s of millions for days of protection, people used to pay millions for their own safety, Yakuza was one of the leaders of the extortion movements in Torn City. those days are gone, because players used to leave town (Torn City) forever.... they'd stop paying their donator tax and pack their bags”
+_“This brings up an amazing time in Torn City, Factions used to pay 10s of millions for days of protection, people used to pay millions for their own safety, Yakuza was one of the leaders of the extortion movements in Torn City. those days are gone, because players used to leave town (Torn City) forever.... they'd stop paying their donator tax and pack their bags”_

 Looks like early iterations of Yakuza quickly adopted the protection rackets as a source of income.
 This caused the Yakuza to clash with other protection providers frequently, and though most were quick skirmishes it also led to long campaigns to dominate the market.

-Lord3infamous6 continues to add that it was a Major Component in Torn back then,"_
+ Lord3infamous6 continues to add that it was a Major Component in Torn back then,

 _“rackets, we ended up needing spreadsheets and stuff to keep track.
 BH was cutting into our profits so we had to take them out.”_